scikit-learn/enhancement_proposals/slep006/proposal.rst

 Cross-validate a ``LogisticRegressionCV(cv=GroupKFold(), scoring='accuracy')``
 with weighted scoring and weighted fitting, while using groups in splitter.

-Error handling: what would guarantee that if the user misspelled `sample_weight` as `sample_eight` a meaningful error is raised.
+Error handling: we would guarantee that if the user misspelled `sample_weight` as `sample_eight` a meaningful error is raised.

 Case B